-In Part 1 of this series, we explained why using an expertly configured WordPress site is the key to generating automated traffic …
+In Part 1 of this series, we explained why using an expertly configured WordPress site is the key to generating automated web traffic …

-In Part Two, we focused on critical setup decisions.
-We helped you understand the best way to start if you don’t have a website yet, how to set things up if you already have a website, and what to do if your site has been built with WordPress.
+In Part 2, we discussed the setup phase of this process.
+We helped you understand the best way to get started if you don’t have a website yet, how to set everything up if you already have a website, and what to do if your site was built with WordPress.

-WordPress Traffic Automation System – Configuration Phase
+WordPress Traffic System – Configuration

-The Configuration Process Is What Makes All The Difference
+The Configuration Stage Is The Difference

 A True Story (Kind Of) …